capytaine/capytaine/docs/user_manual/cookbook.rst

 Comparison with hydrostatics from Meshmagick
 --------------------------------------------

-Hydrostatic and inertia propoerties can be computed independantly via Capytaine or Meshmagick.
+Hydrostatic and inertia properties can be computed independently via Capytaine or Meshmagick.
-This script compare them both with analytical expression for a simple geometric object.
+This script compares them both with analytical expression for a simple geometric object.

 .. literalinclude:: examples/hydrostatics.py
    :language: python